 Indeed, even though Google has the highest overall share of the Asian market in its entirety, businesses penetrating the Asian market with only knowledge of SEM on Google AdWords has led to many exiting in failure.

-What I always recommend, as the CEO of a global online marketing agency, is to use consulting services or hire your own native speakers when integrating into these Asian markets.
+What we always recommend, as a global online marketing agency, is to use consulting services or hire your own native speakers when integrating into these Asian markets.

 For these countries, what is needed are Japanese, Chinese, and Korean professionals who can provide you the marketing, linguistic, cultural, and technical insight needed to be successful.